Are you pregnant and worried because your baby bump isn’t showing yet? Are you wondering what factors affect the timing

 Never be afraid to ask questions.
-Your doctor has probably heard just about everything, so don’t hesitate to reach out as there is no such thing as a silly question when it comes to matters of health.
-You are responsible for two lives now instead of one, you deserve all of the positive validation you can get!
+Your doctor has probably heard just about everything, so don’t hesitate to reach out, as there is no such thing as a silly question when it comes to health matters.
+You are responsible for two lives now, and you deserve all the positive validation you can get!